NatalieClark2021/IoT-Lab/README.md

 # IOTLab-Virtualization

 This project allows any user to type code into our ide and remotely update devices.
 It serves to virtualize SEMO's IoT Lab to further research and provide a good tool for professors and students.
+Any student or faculty who wants further clarification on the project can reach me at NatalieClark2021@gmail.com

 Steps to setup the front-end
+1. npm install -g @angular/cli
-1. download the project and cd into smart-farm
+2. download the project and cd into smart-farm
-2. in the terminal run 'npm install'
+3. in the terminal run 'npm install'
-3. run 'ng serve' to see the front end locally
+4. run 'ng serve' to see the front end locally

 Steps to setup the backend
 1. download the project, and cd into the backend